erou/DlogGF.jl/aknowledgment.md

 # Aknowledgment

-The goal of this file is to keep in mind the people that helped me, in order to thank them at the end.
+The goal of this file is to keep in mind the people who helped me, in order to thank them at the end.

 + my supervisors